-Each administrator shall be evaluated annually in order to provide guidance and direction to the administrator in the performance of his/her assignment.
+Each administrator shall be evaluated annually in order to provide guidance and direction to the administrator in the performance of his/ her assignment.
 Such evaluation shall be based on his/her job description, accomplishment of annual goals and performance objectives, and established evaluative criteria.

 The superintendent shall develop procedures for these evaluations.
 Prior to the beginning of the school year, the superintendent shall inform the administrator of the criteria to be used for evaluation purposes, including the adopted goals for the district.
-Such criteria shall include: performance statements dealing with leadership; administration and management; school financing; professional preparation; effort toward improvement; interest in students, staff, citizens and programs; and staff evaluation.
+For principals and vice-principals, a comprehensive summative evaluation assesses eight state-defined evaluation criteria.
+All criteria contribute to the comprehensive summative evaluation performance rating.
+For all other administrative staff, such criteria shall include: performance statements dealing with leadership; administration and management; school financing; professional preparation; effort toward improvement; interest in students, staff, citizens and programs; and staff evaluation.